melodyfs/Recogmize/README.md

 ## Inspiration
 I am very enthusiastic about deep learning.
 I explored and learned it in my spare time.
 All the models were written in python (source code will become public soon!). <br/>

-After a month, uut of boredom, I decided to turn all the python code into an iOS app for fun.
+After a month of studying, out of boredom, I decided to turn all the python code into an iOS app for fun.

 ## Pre-Trained Models
 Models were mainly built with Keras, NumPy, and sklearn.
 Then they were converted to CoreML models with CoreMl Tools.